 One may think that homogeneity is crucial to have this result, but this is not true: the gravitational attraction can be compensated by forces of a different nature.
 A remarkable example is provided by the Majumdar-Papapetrou system \cite{papapetrou}, which contemplates an arbitrary distribution of extremal charged black holes, arranged so that the gravitational attraction is balanced exactly by the electrostatic repulsion.
 The metric can be generalized to incorporate a nonvanishing cosmological constant $\Lambda $, as shown by Kastor and Traschen in \cite{KastorTraschen} .
 We obtain a nonhomogeneous system where the relative positions of the black holes remain fixed in dynamic (comoving)\ coordinates: the black holes fall apart indefinitely.

 This raises the question whether the expansion prevails any time the gravitational force is compensated by an opposing force.
 We study systems like neutron stars, white dwarfs and black dwarfs, where gravity is balanced by the fermion degeneracy pressure \cite{Stars,Landau5}.
 We demonstrate that these celestial bodies do not expand with respect to the event horizon.
-They would have expanded in the early stages of the universe, when no stars actually existed.
+They would have expanded in the early stages of the universe, but no stars existed at that time.

 Precisely, the expansion of the universe adds a \textquotedblleft centrifugal force\textquotedblright\ to the balance of forces.
 Once this contribution is taken into account, one finds that the equations admit a configuration of hydrodynamic equilibrium (which allows for the presence of white dwarfs and neutron stars), only if the centrifugal force due to the expansion is smaller than the gravitational force at the border of the star.
 This condition has been fulfilled since the time of last scattering (and sometime before), but not during inflation.